pengcy/my-node-oauth2-server/README.md

 ## 7. Get authorization code by providing an access token as a Bearer token in the header.
+The authorization code will be printed on the server stdout
 ```
 curl -X GET \
   'http://localhost:3000/oauth/authorize-by-token?response_type=code&client_id=8bc2f1f89853e538ebaf0008c2ef4aa2&redirect_uri=http%3A%2F%2Flocalhost%3A3000%2F&state=randomString' \